robert-altmiller/odcs_data_contracts/README.md

 Here are the steps outlined above:

-- The [first step](/notebooks/s1_data_contract_generate.py) is to create a data contract from a Databricks schema and tables.
+- The [first step](/notebooks/s1_data_contract_generate.py) is to create a data contract from a 'source' Databricks schema and tables.
 - The [second step](/notebooks/s2_data_contract_deploy_tables.py) is to create the tables + columns + column datatypes + table/column comments and descriptions defined in the data contract in a Databricks target schema by running Data Contract CLI generated SQL DDLs.
 - The [third step](/notebooks/s3_data_contract_deploy_tags.py) is to deploy the schema level tags, and table/column level tags to the created tables in the target schema.
 - The [fourth step](/notebooks/s4_data_contract_deploy_data.py) is to load the data from the Databricks source schema tables to the Databricks target schema tables.
 This includes loading all complex nested struct type data.